 End Of Another Year

-Lucy’s sleeping is pretty good unless she is sick/teething/or has an upset tummy, Chloë wakes at least once if not twice per night.
-There’s a routine to it too, generally, the first wake up is before we head to be so roughly 10 pm most nights and the second tends to be anywhere from 3 am – 5 am and if it’s the latter end of that scale it’s pot luck as to whether she’ll go back to sleep.
+Lucy’s sleeping is pretty good unless she is sick/teething/or has an upset tummy.
+Chloë, on the other hand, wakes at least once if not twice per night.
+There’s a routine to it too, generally, the first wake up is before we head to bed (roughly 10 pm most nights) and the second tends to be anywhere from 3 am – 5 am and if it’s the latter end of that scale it’s pot luck as to whether she’ll go back to sleep.
 It affected my demeanour, my work life and our home life.
 I’m not afraid to say that there were days where I was an absolute arse irrespective of who you were.
-Whilst I’d do my best to cover it and at least try to be polite my tolerance levels this past year have been somewhat shocking, especially when we were in the thick of it.
+Whilst I’d do my best to cover it and at least try to be polite, my tolerance levels this past year have been somewhat shocking.

 Make no mistake ladies and gentleman being a parent is hard fucking work.
-I’m thankful that we had great support from our close friends (read family) here in Canberra but more importantly, I’m very grateful for my loving and patient wife.
+I’m thankful that we had great support from our close friends (read family) here in Canberra.
+More importantly, I’m very grateful for my loving and patient wife.
 We’ve had some interesting conversations over the past year, we’ve celebrated ten years of marriage and we’ve supported each other through our own personal struggles and low moments in the past twelve months.
 It’s not been an easy ride but we’ve muddled our way through it and I honestly feel very positive about the year ahead.
 Last few weeks things have improved on the sleep front for the kids and from that we’ve all benefitted.

 So here’s to the year ahead.
-I’m sure it’ll be filled with many more challenges as both our kids continue to learn, grow and explore.
+Likely filled with many more challenges as both our kids continue to learn, grow and explore.
 Their new daycare has been instrumental, I think, in their continued curiosity at the world around them.
 It’s easy to get cranky at the world and look at the continued, rather depressing, goings on and wonder how can things improve.
 I then look at our two kids and see two little humans blissfully unaware of any prejudices or notions of hate.
 They see so much awesomeness and wonder in the simplest of things it’s hard to stay cranky for too long, just ask Chloë.
 I hope so much that not only does this continue but that slowly, in time, future generations realise how silly we lot are and have enough time to undo all the stupid we’ve allowed to propagate during our lifetime, not just the past twelve months.